GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml.md

 - **Display Name**: Name of the Trust Relationship (it should be unique for every TR);
 - **Description**: Purpose of the TR and an SSO link can be added here;

-- **Metadata Type**: There are four available options to choose from.
-The correct Type depends on how the SP is delivering Metadata to your IDP.
+- **Metadata Type**: There are four available Metadata options to choose from.
+The correct type depends on how the SP is delivering Metadata to the IDP.

     - *File*: Choose `File` if the SP has provided an uploadable metadata document in XML format.
     - *URI*: Chose `URI` if the SP metadata is hosted on a URI that is accessible from the Internet.